SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn_rest_delivery_point_queue_binding_protected_request_header.md

   queuebindingname|x|||
   restdeliverypoint_name|x|||
   A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.
-  This has been available since 2.30.
+  This has been available since SEMP API version 2.30.
 ---

 # solacebroker_msg_vpn_rest_delivery_point_queue_binding_protected_request_header (Data Source)